src-dbgr/crypto-monitor-api-poc/README.md

     ```
     Or simply import it into your IDE and start it there.
 It will run at port 8080.

+7. [IMPORTANT] Monitor Flyway migrations:
+- Check application logs for Flyway-related messages during startup.
+- After startup, you can verify migrations by checking the `flyway_schema_history` table in your database.

 ## Set Up Grafana

 1. Open Grafana in your browser `localhost:3000` and login (usually the initial access it's user: admin, pw: admin)